computational-culture-lab/comp-acculturation/README.md

 ## Background

-This code is meant as a reference implementation for measuring cultural distances between groups of people based on text (such as in [this paper](https://www.gsb.stanford.edu/faculty-research/working-papers/fitting-or-standing-out-tradeoffs-structural-cultural-embeddedness))
+This code is meant as a reference implementation for measuring language-based cultural distances between groups of people (such as in [this paper, Fitting In or Standing Out](https://www.gsb.stanford.edu/faculty-research/working-papers/fitting-or-standing-out-tradeoffs-structural-cultural-embeddedness))

 The code can be used out-of-the-box for simple applications or easily modified, cannibalized, or extended for more custom applications.